HomeChecklists › Costing & Finance

 What makes an item verifiable and auditable?

-'Control food cost' is intention; 'food cost per dish at or below 32%, calculated with a standard recipe and updated input cost, confirmed by the POS report' is a 'done' criterion.
+CONTROLLING food cost is intention; food cost per dish at or below 32%, with a standard recipe and updated input cost, confirmed by the POS report, is a done criterion.

 The food cost item: a 32% ceiling with a standard recipe

-The 'done' criterion demands three conditions: a technical sheet per dish, an updated input cost, and a calculation verified against the selling price.
-A food cost 'checked by eye' does not count, because the real number changes every time an input rises.
-Here AI makes the difference: real-time per-dish margin alerts fire the moment an increase pushes a dish above 32%, long before the accounting close.
-At Masterestaurant this item is the heart of the plate block of the checklist.
-Closing it well avoids the most common error: raising a dish price over an increase that is really solved by adjusting the recipe or the mix, not by making the menu more expensive.
-The waste item closes only when it falls below 4%, confirmed by weekly inventory, not by eye.
-Waste is the silent leak: uncontrolled, it runs around 8% of input cost and eats 2 to 3 points of operating margin without anyone noticing.
+A food cost checked BY EYE does not count, because the real number shifts every time an input rises.
+This is where AI earns its place: real-time per-dish margin alerts fire the moment an increase pushes a dish above 32%, well before the accounting close catches it.
+This item sits at the heart of the plate block, and closing it properly avoids the trade's costliest habit: raising a dish's price over an increase that is really solved by adjusting the recipe or the mix, not by making the whole menu pricier.
+Waste is the operation's silent leak: uncontrolled, it runs around 8% of input cost and quietly drains 2 to 3 points of operating margin nobody notices day to day.
+Closing this item takes one hard condition only: waste at or below 4%, confirmed by weekly inventory, never eyeballed.
+Almost no owner measures real waste, they swear they 'throw nothing away' while the inventory tells a different story, and that gap is exactly what the done criterion exposes.

 The waste item: at or below 4% confirmed by weekly inventory